ramaroberto/neat-python/docs/module_summaries.rst

     .. versionchanged:: 0.91-github
       Base of exception changed to more-precise TypeError.

+    .. deprecated:: 0.91-mypy_checking
+      Use (from multiparameter) InvalidFunctionError for ones not passing tests, UnknownFunctionError for unknown ones requested by name, or
+      BadFunctionError for either.
+InvalidFunctionError is based on TypeError; UnknownFunctionError is based on LookupError.

   .. py:function:: validate_activation(function)

     Checks to make sure its parameter is a function that takes a single argument.